lopeslucianojava/exampleJquery/README.md

 # exampleJquery
-Example Show And Hide In Jquery_1.11.2
+Example show and hide in jquery_1.11.2